Wierzyca Pelplin

-KS Wierzyca Pelpin is a football club based in Pelpin, Kociewie, Poland.
-As of the 2024–25 season, the team competes in the Pomerania group of IV liga, after finishing top of the Gdańsk II group of the regional league the season prior.
+Wierzyca Pelpin is a football club based in Pelpin, Kociewie, Poland.
+As of the 2025–26 season, the team competes in the Pomerania group of IV liga, after previously finishing top of the Gdańsk II group of the regional league.
 The club's chairman, Jacek Imianowski, has been dubbed a one-man band by the regional press due to having previously performed nearly all functions at the club, including being a coach, team manager and coaching coordinator.

 Ground

 Wierzyca plays at the 900 capacity Stadion Miejski w Pelplinie, a municipal stadium located in their home town.
 In 2018, the first stage of the modernisation of the stadium was completed with the opening of a new football pitch and spectator stand.

 Colours

 The team play in a red shirt with claret sleeve, shorts and socks.
 Their away kit is all white with black shorts.

 Rivalries

 The club have a rivalry with KP Starogard Gdański, against which games are contested as the Kociewian derby.